Blue diagonal lines

 Starting in 1941, I.G.
 Farben built a chemical factory in the immediate vicinity of the Auschwitz concentration camp to produce Buna, a synthetic rubber that was an important part of the war economy.
 In addition to German workers, the company also used thousands of prisoners from the Auschwitz concentration camp to build the factory.
 They were joined by prisoners of war and forced laborers from all over Europe.
 To accommodate the workers, I.G.
 Farben started building the company’s own Buna-Monowitz concentration camp in 1942, in collaboration with the SS.
 Many died due to the inhumane living and working conditions, or were put to death in the nearby Auschwitz-Birkenau gas chambers as soon as they were no longer able to work.
 The life expectancy of inmates was less than four months, and over 25,000 people lost their lives on the construction site alone.

-Overview of the construction site of the Buna synthesis plant at I.G. site Auschwitz-Monowitz
+Overview of the construction site of the Buna synthesis plant at the I.G.
+Auschwitz-Monowitz plant, around 1943/44. © Frankfurt am Main, Fritz Bauer Institute

-Overview of the construction site of the Buna synthesis plant at I.G. site Auschwitz-Monowitz, 1943/44. © Frankfurt a.M., Fritz Bauer Institute
+Overview of the construction site of the Buna synthesis plant at the I.G.
+Auschwitz-Monowitz plant, around 1943/44. © Frankfurt am Main, Fritz Bauer Institute